-Addiction in the Financial Industry
+Addiction & Substance Misuse in the Finance Industry

-Addiction demographics and the overall figures regarding rates of substance use disorders and substance abuse in the financial services and investment industry are actually surprisingly lower than many may expect.
+Addiction demographics and the overall figures regarding rates of substance use disorders and substance misuse in the financial services and investment industry are actually surprisingly lower than many may expect.

 According to most recent available data provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) for the period covering 2008 to 2012:

 - Over all of the occupations surveyed by SAMHSA, the average rate of individuals diagnosed with a substance use disorder was 9.5 percent.